rharish101/ReGreet/README.md

 ```
 The -s argument enables VT switching in cage (0.1.2 and newer only), which is highly recommended to prevent locking yourself out.

-If using Sway, create a sway config file (in a path such as `/etc/greetd/sway-config`) as follows:
+If using Sway, create a Sway config file (in a path such as `/etc/greetd/sway-config`) as follows:
 ```
 exec "regreet; swaymsg exit"
 include /etc/sway/config.d/*